un4rch/openpilot_AdvExamples/README.md

 ## Introduction

 OpenPilot is an open-source software for autonomous vehicles.
-In this project, we explore how adversarial examples can be used to trick the perception system of OpenPilot, causing it to make incorrect driving decisions, such as accelerating unsafely and causing a rear-end collision.
+In this project, we explore how Adversarial Examples can trick the perception system of OpenPilot, causing it to make incorrect driving decisions, such as accelerating unsafely and causing a rear-end collision.

+An Adversarial Example is a carefully crafted input designed to mislead the prediction of DNN-based models.

 This guide employs both **white-box** (where the attacker has complete knowledge of the model) and **black-box** (where the attacker has no knowledge of the model) attack strategies.

 ## White-Box Attacks

 White-box attacks have full access to the target model, including its architecture, parameters, and weights.
-In this section, an algorithm is developed to craft an adversarial example, exploring how to manage data for the Supercombo model:
+In this section, an algorithm is developed to craft an Adversarial Example, exploring how to manage data for the Supercombo model:
-- Disappearance loss function
+- Input data types: YUV 4:2:0 format
+- Model Output: Array of 6120 floats
 - Iterative algorithm
+- Loss function: Disappearance attack
-- ???
+- Gradients:
+- Expectation over Transform: Apply transformations to the Adversarial Example to make more robust the effect under different conditions

 Read more in [White-Box Attacks](docs/white-box.md).